How the Means of Writing Affects Work Flow

 Three Ways of Writing

-Writing is at once a process and a product.
-This is reflected in the two different meanings of “writing”: as a verb it refers to the process, while as a noun it refers to the eventual output.
-While the output一book, blog post, script etc.一is ultimately what draws eyeballs, the means by which you produce it can affect the feel and flow of the final product.
+Writing is both a process and a product.
+You see this in the two different meanings of “writing”: as a verb, it refers to the act of writing, while as a noun, it’s what you end up with.
+While the outcome (book, blog post, script, etc.) is ultimately what draws eyeballs, the act of writing itself shapes that outcome.

-First, let’s examine an all-too-familiar method which is most naturally conveyed by the word “writing”: handwriting, which dominated literary composition from cuneiform to the dawn of the typewriter.
+Let’s examine first the method which dominated literary composition from cuneiform to the dawn of the typewriter: handwriting.

 Handwriting